alonalj/hta/README.md

     t = np.random.random(t_shape)   # random values between 0 and 1
     t = (t > 0.5)*1   # binarising to 0/1

 Now `t` contains two stacked matrices, each of shape 32x32.
-The first represents trait no. 1, the second represents trait no. 2 and each entry has either 0/1 (1 indicates the trait manifests in that entry).
+The first represents trait no. 1, the second represents trait no. 2 and each entry has either 0/1 (1 indicates that the trait manifests in that entry).

 ### HTA:

-Once `t` is ready, running HTA is straight forward.
+Once `t` is ready, we can run HTA.

 For **example**, using `t` from above we can decide on a region size of 8 (i.e., each cell in the grid is 8x8) and run the following: